neos/neos-development-collection/Neos.Neos/Documentation/References/NeosFusionReference.rst

 Built a URI to a controller action

+:request: (ActionRequest, defaults to the the current ``request``) The action request the uri is build from.
 :package: (string) The package key (e.g. ``'My.Package'``)
 :subpackage: (string) The subpackage, empty by default
 :controller: (string) The controller name (e.g. ``'Registration'``)